indiana-university/rivet-docs/content/components/_index.md

 ---
 ## Stay up to date

-Rivet is new and we're constantly adding new components and features as we work toward the official, version 1.0 release.
+Rivet is new and we're quickly adding components and features as we work toward the official version 1.0 release.
 Join the email list to get updates on new features, examples, and how-to guides.

 <div class="rvt-button-group">
 {{< button url="https://list.iu.edu/sympa/subscribe/rivet-l" analytics-category="click">}}Subscribe{{< /button >}}